 growing, because nothing that belongs to Him is stagnant.
 He inhabits the

-individual being built, even as He
+individual being built as He

 two or three have gathered together in My name, I am there in their midst.”